 NOTE: Do not let the larvae dry at this step and always keep them immersed in a minimum amount of E2.

-Add 500 µL of LMA on the glass bottom Petri dish containing the fish, and with the help of the micro-tweezers gently move the fish so that the left side of the fish is directly in contact with the glass-bottom.
+Add 500 µL of LMA on the glass bottom Petri dish containing the fish, and with the help of the micro-tweezers gently move the fish so that the right side of the fish is directly in contact with the glass-bottom.
 Remove the excess agarose and let it solidify for 1–3 min.
 Observe that the agarose becomes slightly opaque at this point (Figure 1B).

 NOTE: If the agarose is too hot, it could damage the larvae.
 To avoid this, let the agarose to cool down at room temperature for 30–45 s before adding it to the larvae.